1. Free 15-minute call

 Only when you’re physically in Rhode Island — typically during summer and winter breaks.
 During the semester, you’d need to be in CA, CT, ME, or VT to keep meeting (the other states where Rose is licensed).
 Many RI students at out-of-state schools just do summer-only therapy with us, and that works too.

 Better Thoughts is out-of-network.
 BCBSRI PPO plans typically reimburse 60–80% of out-of-network therapy fees.
-We provide a monthly superbill you submit to BCBSRI; our insurance specialist can help check your specific benefits before the first session.
-HMO/HMO-only plans usually don’t reimburse out-of-network — we’ll walk through what makes sense for you.
+Email us to request a superbill any time; you submit it through your BCBSRI member portal — see our reimbursement guide at /insurance-reimbursement for direct links and step-by-step instructions.
+HMO/HMO-only plans usually don’t reimburse out-of-network — we can talk through what makes sense for you on the free consult.

 No credit card · 15 minutes · Talk directly with Rose